bzg/woof/README.md

 See [woof.bzg.fr](https://woof.bzg.fr) for a Woof! instance tracking the [Woof! mailing list](https://lists.sr.ht/~bzg/woof).

-# The problem Woof! is addressing: we don't want no issue tracker
+# We don't want no issue tracker

 Developing software by discussing on public mailing lists and sharing patches by email works fine.